 Food and wine stores in Rome

-A brief guide to Rome’s top delis and gastronomic shops
+Where to buy food and wine in Rome: Rome’s top delis and gastronomic shops

 Forget designer shoes – my idea of the perfect shopping spree involves wedges of aged pecorino romano, the heady aroma of truffles, and a thick cut of glossy guanciale.
 But whether you’re a diehard foodie like I am, or just looking to impress your dinner guests, the Eternal City is home to a dizzying array of gourmet stores that will delight just about anyone.